shakna-israel/doubleplusgood/README.md

 	+ If the model is supplied (a table), then the limited environment is copied into the model, and then the file is preprocessed and returned.

 Within the limited environment, `_G` will always point to the `model`.

+This, of course, does _not_ prevent you from creating your own data structures, functions, and so on, to use within the macro preprocessor, and we don't want to discourage that - If making a function makes things clearer or simpler, do so.

 ---